The significance, meaning and purpose of baptism

 We believe in baptising children when they are old enough to understand what it means and make a personal declaration of belief.

 Believers in the New Testament were baptised the same day.
 As soon as a person decides to believe in Christ, he can be, and is encouraged to be baptised.

-“Then Philip began with that very passage of Scripture and told him the good news about Jesus.
+“Then Philip began with that very passage of scripture and told him the good news about Jesus.
 As they travelled along the road, they came to some water and the eunuch said, “Look, here is water.
-Why shouldn’t I be baptized?”
+Why shouldn’t I be baptised?”
 And he gave orders to stop the chariot.
-Then both Philip and the eunuch went down into the water and Philip baptized him.”
-Acts 8:35-39.
+Then both Philip and the eunuch went down into the water and Philip baptised him.”
+Acts 8:35-39

 Be empowered by world-class ministries

 Outwork faith in a local church community, discover stories of how faith is impacting local communities and engage in further study and research

 New to Faith?